Experienced Sexual Abuse Victims’ Lawyers in Minnesota

-When the victims of sexual abuse are children or elderly adults, it becomes even critical to bring their abusers to justice.
-These parties may be at a disadvantage to defend themselves—both physically and mentally—from the effects of sexual abuse, which may perpetuate a cycle that can wrought untold amounts of devastation that lasts for decades.
-Habitual sexual abuse is an unfortunate reality for as many as 9.2 percent of children and 1 in 10 elders each year.
+When the victims of sexual abuse are children or elderly adults, it becomes even more critical to bring their abusers to justice.
+These parties may be at a disadvantage to defend themselves—both physically and mentally—from the effects of sexual abuse.
+This may perpetuate a cycle that can wrought untold amounts of devastation that lasts for decades.
+Habitual sexual abuse is an unfortunate reality for as many as 9.2% of children and 1 in 10 elders each year.

 At Sand Law, we understand the importance of helping these victims find justice by taking the steps necessary to hold their abusers accountable for their actions.
 By understanding sexual abuse and how to pursue legal action against known abusers, we hope to make a positive impact on our community and the lives of our clients.

 On a general level, sexual abuse is defined as unwanted sexual contact or actions directed towards an unwilling or non-consenting victim.
 This includes fondling and “touching” of a sexual nature, but can also include: